So, yeh, most everyone will be “Erin go something” and dying rivers green and parading and stuff this weekend.

 Why not mix things up a bit?

-I never really carded for veggies braised under a kindofa fatty cut of meat anyway, so this method solves that and is wicked tasty!
+I never really cared for veggies braised under a kindofa fatty cut of meat anyway, so this method solves that and is wicked tasty!

 Mebbe better than the traditional.

 See, I cook toss out that seasoning packet that comes with the corned beef, place it on a bed of coarsely chopped onions, then add my own seasonings and a bottle or two of Guinness (or regular beer works, too) and slow cook it on low for four hours.

 •12 oz beer (not “lite”)

 •12 oz cherry cream soda (or Cherry Coke)